acominola/STREaM/README.md

 param.appliances.StBathtub = 1;
 param.appliances.HEBathtub = 0;
 ```
-- length of the simulation horizon
+- LENGTH OF THE SIMULATION HORIZON
 ```matlab
 % --- C. Time horizon length setting param.H = 365; % It is measured in [days]
 ```
-- time sampling resolution for data generation
+- TIME SAMPLING RESOLUTION for synthetic data generation
 ```matlab
 % --- D. Time sampling resolution
 param.ts = 1; % It is measured in [10 seconds] units.
 The maximum resolution allowed is 10 seconds (param.ts = 1).